 - ¼ teaspoon cayenne pepper

-- Herbal tea bag, just as Breath Easy or Throat Coat
+- 1 Herbal tea bag such as Breath Easy or Throat Coat